tensorflow/tensorflow/g3doc/OpDefinitions.md

     The type of the value(s) returned by the operation.

-1. Properties.

-    Properties of the operations.
-There are different classes of operation properties that are hard-coded into `mlir::OperationInst`.
-Currently supported is `Commutative` and `NoSideEffect`.

 1. Traits.

-    Operations can optionally have additional traits.
-This is an open set at present but include traits such as `SameOperandsAndResultType`.

-    TODO: Should there be a differentiation between traits and properties?
-    Preference to merging these.
+    Traits of the operations.
+They are operation properties that affect syntax or semantics.
+MLIR C++ models various traits in the `mlir::OpTrait` namespace.
+In TableGen, we have the corresponding `OpTrait` class to wrap around any C++ trait symbol and use it in operation definition.
+    For example, `NoSideEffect` is just a definition that expands to `OpTrait<"HasNoSideEffect">`; having such a definition makes the trait inside TableGen more integrated and easier to parse as a declarative language.

 1. Reference description.